osrf/gazebo_tutorials/contain_plugin/tutorial_7.md

 ## ContainPlugin tracking a Moving Volume
 The `<pose>` tag on this plugin can be given relative to another entity.
 This allows the volume to move with the entity as if it were connected by a fixed joint.
-Gazebo includes a world demonstrating this.
+Gazebo-classic includes a world demonstrating this.

 Start gazebo in paused mode with the moving geometry world.